-Coastal Habitat Response to Changing Water Levels
+Coastal Habitat Response to Changing Water Levels (SSAM)

 All national estuarine research reserves monitor key indicators of estuarine function using the consistent, vetted protocols of the System-wide Monitoring Program (SWMP).
 This program, in place since the 1990s, produces monitoring data that is used both to detect short-term change and to establish a long-term baseline of environmental conditions at reserve sites.